-Currently, only 12 percent of Americans have the health literacy skills to successfully navigate the health care system, the AHA found.
-Limited health literacy is common among older adults, people who with limited English skills and those with less education and economic stability, according to the statement.
+Currently, only 12% of Americans have the health literacy skills to successfully navigate the health care system, the AHA found.
+Limited health literacy is common among older adults, people with limited English skills and those with less education and economic stability, according to the statement.

 “If increasing my patients’ health literacy was the only thing changed, their outcomes would improve immensely,” she says.

 In the U.S. in particular, the public is at a higher risk for cardiovascular disease due to low health literacy.
 This invisible barrier can be associated with limited knowledge of health conditions and medications, poorer overall health status, higher health care costs and increased likelihood of rehospitalization and mortality.